kovidgoyal/kitty/docs/protocol-extensions.rst

-Further, since it is invalid, it should be ignored by terminal emulators that do not support this extension, thereby making it safe to use, simply always send it before starting a new OSC 52 paste, even if you aren't chunking up large pastes, that way kitty wont concatenate your paste, and it will have no ill-effects in other terminal emulators.
+Further, since it is invalid, it should be ignored by terminal emulators that do not support this extension, thereby making it safe to use, simply always send it before starting a new OSC 52 paste, even if you aren't chunking up large pastes, that way kitty won't concatenate your paste, and it will have no ill-effects in other terminal emulators.

 In case you're using software that can't be easily adapted to this